 We entertained the idea to go see something else at the beginning, but we understood pretty quickly that by the time we made it back to the shuttle there wouldn’t be much time left.
 And we were right.
 When we hoped on the car, it was already dark outside.
 In total, the hike (return trip) took us 3:15h.
 Back at the parking lot of the village center, we tried to find something decent to eat, but there wasn’t a lot of vegan options and we left around 19h30.
 By the time we were out of the NP territory, Alice was sleeping.

-When there’s only country music on the radio and no light
+What not to do on a road trip in Northern California or “when there’s only country music on the radio and no light outside”

 But it wasn’t the only problem we would face that night…